FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2018-10-26-Flavors-of-Divination.md

 ![Upon the Large Skull - Arthur Rackham](https://fantasyrobotfighter.github.io/assets/images/UponLargeSkull.jpg)

-Give your divination wizard an interesting approach to augury by describing the means they use to scry into the secrets of the universe.
-Just for fun, I put together a handful of my favorite methods below so you can randomly roll (d6) to see how your practitioner goes about predicting, identifying and detecting the unknown.
+I found myself reading [Wikipedia’s Methods of Divination](https://en.wikipedia.org/wiki/Methods_of_divination) page and just for fun, I put together a handful of my favorites methods in the below d6 table so one can randomly roll to see how their practitioner of augury goes about predicting, identifying and detecting the unknown.

 1. **Skatharomancy:** You keep a live beetle in your pocket or in a small cage that you let scurry through the dirt or dust so you can use its track patterns to discern and decipher untold events.
 If your beetle dies or escapes you’ll need to roll a nature or wisdom check to capture a new one.